By: Corrina Horne

 Personal identity is an important question in existential theory.
 When you know who you are as a human, you can understand better what's right and wrong for you.
 Through introspection and talking with others, you can consider what those specific things are that make you uniquely you.

 In existential therapy, your counselor can help guide you on this journey to self-understanding and self-acceptance.
 The first answers you might have to this question of identity may be physical attributes like the color of your hair, your height, and your age.
 Other answers that may come are your occupation, your marital status, and what town or city you live in.
-These answers may or may not have to mean for you.
-If you continue to examine this question, you can go deeper to learn who you are more essentially, including your abiding preferences, attitudes, thought processes, and ways of relating to others.
+These answers may or may not have much meaning for you.
+If you continue to examine this question, you can go deeper to learn who you are more deeply, including your abiding preferences, attitudes, thought processes, and ways of relating to others.

 The beauty of knowing you have a choice is that when you decide, you feel more in control.
 Even if you still don't like the situation, you have chosen to stay in it, and you've understood why you are staying.
 You no longer feel powerless.
 Instead, knowing that it's your choice to be in the situation, you accept what comes more easily.

 By the same token, when you choose to make a choice, it is you who have made it.
 If you don't like the way it turns out, there's no one else to be angry or upset with.
 You know why you made the choice you did, and you know that, given what you knew then, it was the right decision for you at the time.
 Now, all you need to do to relieve the anxiety that comes up from choosing something that turned out badly is to examine where you are now and make a new choice.
-So, existential theory is, in essence, a forward-thinking philosophy.
+So, this theory is, in essence, a forward-thinking philosophy.

 Choices Aren't Easy

 Another aspect of existential psychotherapy is the idea that you are an innately valuable person.
 Your ability to choose for yourself is crucial to living a meaningful life.
-Existential therapy can be practiced in many different ways, but one assumption that rarely varies is that the process is all about helping you learn what's meaningful to you and make choices based on that meaning.
+Existential therapy can be practiced in many different ways, but one core idea that rarely varies is that the process is all about helping you learn what's meaningful to you and make choices based on that meaning.
 In other words, what is true for you is what matters most.

 Another feature of existential therapy is its assumption that being authentic helps us live in meaningful ways.
 After all, how can you do what's most important to you without revealing something about yourself?
 The existential therapist encourages you to be real with others as you grapple with your quest for meaning.